 Procedure

-Reedham Parish Council invites interested candidates to write to the Clerk by a specified date.
-If there is only one applicant for one vacancy, the applicant is automatically co-opted to the Parish Council.
-If there is more than one candidate, the letters received are circulated to Councillors ahead of the meeting at which a Parish Councillor is to be co-opted.
+Reedham Parish Council invites interested candidates to write to the Clerk by a specified date..
+All applications received will be circulated to Councillors ahead of the meeting at which a Parish Councillor is to be co-opted.

 At the Parish Council meeting candidates are invited to say something about themselves and Councillors have the opportunity to ask questions of the candidates.
 Each candidate will be allocated a maximum of three minutes.

-In a closed session of the Parish Council without the public present, members consider the candidates and, following the discussion, the public are invited back into the meeting before the voting to takes place.
+In a closed session of the Parish Council without the public present, members can consider the candidates and, following the discussion, the public are invited back into the meeting before the voting to takes place.

 The Chairman will request the Councillors present to nominate any of the candidates.
 Candidates will require a proposer and seconder to progress to the voting stage.
 If there is only one vacancy, a Councillor may only nominate or second one candidate.
 One candidate needs to receive an absolute majority of votes.